 You’ve probably heard of proofreading but not copyediting.
-Have no fear, you’re in the right place to discover what is copyediting and just who exactly needs a copyeditor.
+Have no fear, you’re in the right place to answer the questions “What is copyediting?” and “Who actually needs copyediting?”

-Proofreading is the last step in the editing or writing process.
+Proofreading is the last step in the editing or writing process to catch tiny errors.
 It happens after the text has already been written and copyedited at minimum.
 Some books go through multiple rounds of editing: developmental, line editing, copyediting, and proofreading.

 Copyediting is the essential editing step that should come right before a proofread.
 This is where all grammar problems are corrected and inconsistencies are fixed.
-A great copyeditor knows how to use powerful grammar tools to make sure verb tenses are correct, correct prepositions or descriptive words are used, details are consistent, facts are correct, and much more.
-Copyediting makes sure the book will be easy for readers to enjoy without grammatical errors of any kind.
+A great copyeditor knows how to use powerful grammar tools to make sure verb tenses are correct, correct prepositions or descriptive words are used, details are consistent, facts are correct, syntax is on point, and much more.

 There’s a lot that goes into a quality copyedit, so it’s important for a copyeditor to be well-trained so that industry-standard editing rules are followed.
 This ensures absolute consistency throughout the document, otherwise, the author has no idea what rules the copyeditor is following.